-At the Institute for Materials Research and Innovation, the primary objective is to foster interdisciplinary research in advanced and specialized metals, polymers, ceramics, and composite materials.
+At the Center for Structural and Functional Materials, the primary objective is to foster interdisciplinary research in advanced and specialized metals, polymers, ceramics, and composite materials.

-The dominant structure of the institute is ‘interdisciplinary research,’ not one that trains students too narrow in a subspecialty.
-This characteristic constitutes the uniqueness of the institute.
+The dominant structure of the Center is ‘interdisciplinary research,’ not one that trains students too narrow in a subspecialty.
+This characteristic constitutes the uniqueness of the Center.

 The above approach to research in structural and functional materials helps to achieve the following: